With this method there is no need to cut canes, or handle viable plant material for disposal. Each cane develops its own rhizome system.

 Why inject below the third node for Japanese Knotweed?

 This may suggest that injection applications made above the second internode region are unable to completely translocate herbicide to the roots prior to disruption or collapse of the conductive tissue.
 This phenomenon occurred in the spring time when most photosynthate is moving up in the plant as opposed to later in the year as photosynthate is being sent to the roots and rhizome structures.
-In those situations, aggressive re-growth occurs later in the same growing season of treatment.
-For best results, closely adhere to the stem injection system described earlier, especially during late spring and early summer applications.

 Where application rates were maintained at the recommended 5 cc’s per injection, a control rating project-wide was 98% control.